stablekernel/aqueduct/_posts/2016-06-19-http_overview.md

 Aqueduct responds to HTTP requests.
 The primary components of handling HTTP requests are as follows:

 - Routing HTTP Requests by their path
-- Managing a stream of `RequestController`s that respond to requests or forward them on to subsequent controllers
+- Managing a stream of `Request`s that `RequestController`s listen to, which respond to requests are pass them downstream
 - Subclassing `RequestSink` to provide initialization and an entry point for HTTP requests into an application
 - Creating `Application` instances and spread them across isolates (threads)
 - Using `HTTPController`s to respond to requests